Swift Microwave Treatment

 How many treatments will I need?

 This varies from person to person.
-Most patients require 3 to 5 treatments, and progress will be assessed at each appointment before determining if further treatments are required.
+Most patients require 3 to 5 treatments, but some will require more, and progress will be assessed at each appointment before determining if further treatments are required.
 Generally, the longer your verruca has been present, the longer it will take to resolve.

 Swift is approximately 76 - 89% effective after 3 to 5 treatments.
 However, verruca(s) are caused by viruses with no definite cure, and success rates for all verruca treatments will vary from person to person.
 We cannot guarantee success levels of the treatment and the verruca may not resolve after treatment.
 Resolution of your verruca does not mean you will not catch one again in the future